Moduli of flat connections in positive characteristic: Local systems in positive characteristic

 is an isomorphism. \end{lemma} \begin{proof} In the course of the proof we will assume that $X = \Spec \bar{A}$.
 We denote the base change $Y \times_X \Spec A/\mathfrak{m}_A^n$ by $Y_n$.
 The corresponding formal scheme is denoted by $\widehat{Y}$.

-Grothendieck's Existence Theorem states that the abelian category of coherent sheaves on $Y$ is equivalent to the abelian category of coherent sheaves on the formal scheme $\widehat{Y}$, which is a projective 2-limit category of the categories $\Coh(Y_n)$ (cf. \cite[Thm 8.4.2]{MR2223409}).
+Grothendieck's Existence Theorem states that the abelian category of coherent sheaves on $Y$ is equivalent to the abelian category of coherent sheaves on the formal scheme $\widehat{Y}$, which is a projective 2-limit category of the categories $\Coh(Y_n)$ (cf. \cite[Thm 8.4.2]{MR2223409} for the case of schemes, and \cite[App.
+A]{MR1862797} for tame Deligne-Mumford stacks).
 According to Theorem \ref{thm:curve} there exists a splitting $S_n$ of $\D|_{Y_n}$ for every $n$.
 In order to obtain a splitting of $\D$ we need to choose compatible splittings $S_n$.
-This is always possible, as $S_{n+1}|_{Y_n}$ differs from $S_n$ by a line bundle.
-Since $\pi: Y \to X$ is a relative curve, we can lift the difference line bundle from $Y_n$ to $Y_{n+1}$.
-Therefore a sequence of compatible splittings $S_n$ of $\D_{Y_n}$ exists.
+This is always possible, as the splitting $S_{n+1}|_{Y_n}$ differs from $S_n$ by a twist by a line bundle (see Lemma \ref{lemma:split_line}).
+Since $\pi\colon Y \to X$ is a relative orbicurve, we can lift the difference line bundle from $Y_n$ to $Y_{n+1}$.
+Therefore, a sequence of compatible splittings $S_n$ of $\D_{Y_n}$ exists.

-To prove the latter statement we use the existence of a splitting and reduce to the analogous statement for line bundles.
-This is an easy consequence of Grothendieck's Existence Theorem quoted above, since line bundles are characterized as invertible coherent sheaves. \end{proof}
+To prove the asserted equivalence, we use the existence of a splitting and reduce to the analogous statement for line bundles.
+This is an easy consequence of Grothendieck's Existence Theorem quoted above, since line bundles are characterised as invertible coherent sheaves. \end{proof}

 We refer the reader to \cite{MR0399094} for the definition of the deformation theory of a stack.
-Note that in our case the deformation problem is unobstructed, as we are dealing with a relative curve.
+Note that in our case the deformation problem is unobstructed, as we are dealing with a relative orbicurve.

-\begin{lemma}[Deformation theory of Splittings] For a relative curve $\pi: Y \rightarrow X$ with an Azumaya algebra $\D$ over Y. The lax $2$-functor $\Ssplit$ has the same deformation theory as $\Pic$. \end{lemma} \begin{proof} This follows directly from the fact that $\Split$ is a $\Pic$ quasi-torsor.
-By this we mean that if a splitting exists, then it gives rise to an identification of the groupoid of splittings with the groupoid of line bundles.
-Moreover Lemma \ref{lemma:inverse_limits} shows that $\D$ splits on formal fibres. \end{proof}

 According to a Theorem of M. Artin (cf. \cite[Thm 5.3]{MR0399094}), the deformation theory of a stack allows us to decide wether it is algebraic or not.

-\begin{thm} Let $\pi: Y \rightarrow X$ be a relative curve and let $\D$ be an Azumaya algebra over $Y$.
-The lax $2$-functor $\Ssplit$ is representable by an algebraic stack. \end{thm} \begin{proof} It has been shown in \cite{MR0260746} that $\Pic$ is an algebraic stack.
-According to Lemma \ref{lemma:deformation}, $\Ssplit$ and $\Pic$ have the same deformation theory, thus both of them have to be algebraic. \end{proof}
+\begin{thm} Let $\pi\colon Y \rightarrow X$ be a relative orbicurve and let $\D$ be an Azumaya algebra over $Y$.
+The $2$-functor $\Ssplit$ is representable by an algebraic stack. \end{thm} \begin{proof} The stack $\Split$ is by definition equivalent to the \emph{Hom-stack} $\Map_{\A^{(1)}}(Y^{(1)},\Y_{\D_{\Bun}})$.
+Algebraicity of such Hom-stacks has been shown under quite general assumptions by M. Aoki in \cite{MR2194377}, respectively \cite{MR2258535}.
+The family of spectral curves $Y^{(1)}/\A^{(1)}$ is known to be proper, and Lemma \ref{lemma:inverse_limits} guarantees that the additional assumption of \cite{MR2258535} is satisifed. \end{proof}